Configuring a Password Policy

 Password Reuse

 password_history_count: Restricts the reuse of previous user passwords.
-This variable is the number of previous passwords per user that SingleStore will store and disallow from reuse.
+This variable is the number of previous passwords per user that SingleStore stores and disallows from reuse.

-SingleStore will disallow setting a user account’s password to one of the last password_history_count number of passwords for that user.
+SingleStore does not allow setting a user account’s password to one of the last password_history_count number of passwords for that user.
 The count includes the current password.
 For example, if set to 2, setting a user’s password to its current password or the last password before the current password is disallowed.
 The default value is 0, which indicates that any previous password can be reused.
 The maximum is 10.

 Password Complexity

-These variables control password complexity requirements.
-For each variable, the default value is 0 (disabled) and the accepted values are integers from 0 to 100.
+The following variables control password complexity requirements.
+For each variable, the default value is 0 (disabled) and the accepted values are integers ranging from 0 to 100.

 password_min_length: The minimum number of characters required.